TerrySimBar/python-api-challenge/README.md

 ### Analysis (WeatherPy)
 ##### Random City Selection
-An API request was made OpenWeatherMap to randomly select cities around the world using maximum and minimum longitude values (-180 t0 180) as well as maximum and minimum latitude (-90 to 90) values.
-The code for the request includes a for loop that appends to a list and then the total number of cities in the list is calculated and displayed.
+An API request was made OpenWeatherMap to randomly select cities around the world using maximum and minimum longitude values (-180 t0 180) as well as maximum and minimum latitude values (-90 to 90).
+The code for the request includes a "for" loop that appends to a list, and then the total number of cities in the list is calculated and displayed.

 ###### Output
 <img src = "/Images/len_city_list_pic.png" width="300"/>